Ontario Election 2018

 The Ontario Government is updating legislative regulations related to the planning profession, and they need your feedback.

 Many of the regulations being reviewed and open for comment directly impact the work you do each day.
-It is vital for Queen’s Park to hear from you, the Registered Planning Professional community, to better inform decision-makers and make a continued effort to provide the knowledge, expertise and skill you offer.
+It is vital for Queen’s Park to hear from you, the Registered Professional Planner community, to better inform decision-makers and make a continued effort to provide the knowledge, expertise and skill you offer.

 Below are links to the regulations related to the legislation listed above that will have an impact to the planning profession moving forward, and that are open for public comment.
 Members are being asked to provide their feedback directly to each related Ministry on the legislation you would like to comment on.